gauthamys2/dubdub/README.md

 # DUBDUB API

 ## Stack
-Flask framework to build the required API.
+Flask framework to build the required API. <br>
 PostgreSQL database running on a docker container to store data.

 - [x] API for CRUD operations using Flask.